The following is a guest post from Jacob with My Personal Finance Journey.

 - The total return (excluding trading fees of course, as mentioned above) was interesting as well.
 The results showed that NO, you cannot use a random number generator to beat the performance of simply investing in an S&P500 index fund!
 The specifics of my findings are described below:

 - Using the buying, selling, and holding system described above in the study setup, the following results were seen:

 - So, even though the total return realized with this random number generator market prediction strategy did not beat the market return of +1.33%, it was still in the same ballpark.

 - In fact, it’s fascinating to me to think that a positive return can be generated by choosing random numbers in the first place, especially during a time when the market didn’t go up very much.

-So, overall, by basing my buying and selling decisions from the results of a random number generator available on any computer worldwide, I was able to achieve a total return slightly less (but still in the same positive percentage range) compared to the S&P 500 index during the same time period (0.57% vs. 1.33%) and correctly predict the market movements 45% of the time.
+So, overall, by basing my buying and selling decisions on the results of a random number generator available on any computer worldwide, I was able to achieve a total return of slightly less (but still in the same positive percentage range) compared to the S&P 500 index during the same time period (0.57% vs. 1.33%) and correctly predict the market movements 45% of the time.

 Because 70% of investing professionals fail to obtain returns on par with the market, this is quite an interesting find!
 Of course, more long-term analysis would be necessary before I would deploy this strategy with real money.
 However, it makes one question the effectiveness of active stock picking and market timing and in my mind, strengthens the case for a passive investing approach.

 How about you all?
 Do you use a passive or active investing approach?
 Have you been satisfied with the success of your approach?
 What’s your take on the results of this random number generator analysis?